overextended/ox_inventory/docs/index.md

 title: Getting Started
 ---
 !!! danger
+	**Not ready for production servers - this resource is still being developed**

 	This resource is being designed with ease of use and advanced functionality as a core principal, however that doesn't mean it is intended for _config kings_.
 	If you do not possess a basic understanding of coding - nor the ability to read documentation - then turn back now and go use a drag-n-drop resource instead.